tarunpr11/ProjectBella/README.md

 - 💻 **Lock Computer** – Immediately locks your Windows session.
 - 📝 **Create Sticky Note** – Opens a new sticky note and types your memo content.
 - 💱 **Convert Currency** – Looks up the latest conversion rate between two currencies (e.g., “convert 100 US dollars to Indian rupees”).
-- 📂 **Open Specific Folders** – Opens common folders like “Downloads” or “Documents.”
-- 🔍 **Google Search** – Opens your browser and performs a Google search for any query.
 - 💬 **Conversational Fallback** – If your command isn't a task, Bella engages in a general conversation using Gemini.

 ---